- Naomi Stephens | Permaculture Designer

 Embracing Ecosystems & Empowering Individuals: The Harmonious Connection Between Permaculture and Holistic Health

-Permaculture shares a close resemblance to holistic health as it embraces an ecosystem-wide approach to problem-solving, rather than addressing individual issues in isolation.
-For instance, when it comes to dealing with pests, permaculture offers innovative solutions such as companion planting.
-This method considers the entire ecosystem and encourages the strategic placement of compatible plants, rather than relying on conventional techniques.
+Permaculture resembles holistic health as it embraces an ecosystem-wide approach to problem-solving rather than addressing individual issues in isolation.
+For instance, permaculture offers innovative solutions such as companion planting when dealing with pests.
+This method considers the entire ecosystem and encourages the strategic placement of compatible plants rather than relying on conventional techniques.
 Another effective tactic is deploying sacrificial plants, which attract pests to spare the desired crops.
 By adopting these inclusive practices, permaculture promotes a comprehensive and harmonious approach to cultivation, in contrast to exclusionary and fragmented methods.

-Holistic health encompasses a similar mindset, focusing on the overall well-being of an individual, encompassing the mind, body, and spirit.
+Holistic health encompasses a similar mindset, focusing on the overall wellbeing of an individual, encompassing the mind, body, and spirit.
 A holistic health practitioner often explores the circumstances surrounding the onset of health issues, recognizing that they may be triggered by stress or trauma.
 In certain instances, addressing the root cause of stress or trauma can lead to a reversal of illness.
-This holistic approach recognizes that an individual is an interconnected system, where mental state can profoundly affect physical health.
-Some individuals may follow a healthy diet and exercise regularly, but still find themselves overwhelmed by daily stress, which can detrimentally impact their well-being.
+This holistic approach recognizes an individual is an interconnected system, where mental state can profoundly affect physical health.
+Some individuals may follow a healthy diet and exercise regularly but still be overwhelmed by daily stress, which can detrimentally impact their well-being.

 Principles of Permaculture: Catching and Storing Energy

 I prepare sauerkraut using regular cabbage.
-Making sauerkraut at home not only boosts its nutritional value by adding beneficial probiotics for a healthy digestive system, but also provides essential vitamins, minerals like vitamin K, B vitamins, and dietary fiber.
+Making sauerkraut at home not only boosts its nutritional value by adding beneficial probiotics for a healthy digestive system but also provides essential vitamins and minerals like vitamin K, B vitamins, and dietary fiber.
 Moreover, homemade sauerkraut is loaded with antioxidants and electrolytes, which are crucial for maintaining overall wellness.

 I also tap into the energy of sunlight by tending to my vegetable garden, using the freshly harvested produce to enhance my meals.
-While I do supplement my diet with groceries, my primary emphasis lies in savoring nutrient-rich, fresh foods.
+While supplementing my diet with groceries, I primarily emphasize savoring nutrient-rich, fresh foods.

-In the permaculture realm, organic methods play a crucial role in enriching the soil.
-One such technique is known as "chop and drop," where ground cover plants like comfrey or other nutrient-rich plants are grown.
-This practice effectively harnesses and stores energy within these plants, rather than leaving the ground barren.
-By finely chopping and dropping them onto the soil, precious nutrients can be absorbed by the soil and its microorganisms prior to planting the desired crops.
+In the permaculture realm, organic methods are crucial in enriching the soil.
+One such technique is "chop and drop," where ground covers plants like comfrey or other nutrient-rich plants are grown.
+This practice effectively harnesses and stores energy within these plants rather than leaving the ground barren.
+By finely chopping and dropping them onto the soil, the soil and its microorganisms can absorb precious nutrients before planting the desired crops.

-Additionally, I fertilize my garden using kitchen scraps such as leftover nettle tea bags or banana peel skins.
-It's a sustainable approach that nourishes both the soil and the plants it supports.
+I fertilize my garden using kitchen scraps such as leftover nettle tea bags or banana peel skins.
+It's a sustainable approach that nourishes the soil and the plants it supports.

 Principles of Permaculture: Using Small and Slow Solutions

-One of the core principles of permaculture emphasizes the utilization of small and gradual solutions.
-In today's modern world, we tend to be drawn towards quick and intricate fixes.
+One of the core principles of permaculture emphasizes utilizing small and gradual solutions.
+We tend to be drawn towards quick and intricate fixes in today's modern world.
 Surgeries, while sometimes absolutely unavoidable, are often favored over lifestyle changes like diet, sunlight, exercise, and meditation.
 However, employing smaller and slower solutions allows synchronization with our bodies.
-For instance, utilizing herbs can offer benefits without negative side effects, promoting a true cure rather than a mere symptom mask.
+For instance, herbs can offer benefits without adverse side effects, promoting a true cure rather than a mere symptom mask.
 On the other hand, pills such as antibiotics, which are sometimes very necessary, can potentially lead to further complications and side effects.

 Having once relied on antibiotics to treat a persistent candida infection, I discovered that they provided no lasting healing.
 The infections stubbornly recurred, and taking antibiotics only resulted in further complications like UTIs.
 One day, I mustered the courage to seek advice from my doctor about alternative approaches, specifically in nutrition.
 Regrettably, she either ignored me or feigned obliviousness.
-This made me feel embarrassed, dissuading me from persisting in my quest for answers.
-Years later, after departing from the corporate environment, I made a conscious decision to prioritize my health.
-Through diligent research, I eventually found the solution I had been seeking all along.
-Achieving a true recovery required adopting a healthier diet, embracing a balanced lifestyle, prayer, and harnessing the power of herbal remedies.
-Thanks to this holistic approach, I successfully cured the once recurring condition, and I have not experienced its return ever since.
+This embarrassed me, dissuading me from persisting in my quest for answers.
+Years later, I consciously prioritized my health after departing from the corporate environment.
+Through diligent research, I eventually found the solution I had been seeking.
+Proper recovery requires adopting a healthier diet, embracing a balanced lifestyle, prayer, and harnessing the power of herbal remedies.
+Thanks to this holistic approach, I successfully cured the once-recurring condition, and I have not experienced its return ever since.

 There are intriguing parallels between the pursuit of quick solutions in gardening and healthcare.
 Conventional gardening depends on pesticides, while conventional health relies on potent medications.
 However, the path to holistic health takes a divergent route, prioritizing alternative options as the initial course of action.